 spoken word

-At Millfields we have created a range of opportunities that allow our children to develop their spoken language skills.
-Children are regularly encouraged to share their views in class and develop their listening skills so they can effectively communicate in a range of situations and to a range of audiences.
+Talk partners are used extensively throughout our school, together with a range of planned learning opportunities that encourage pupils to explore language.
+Children are regularly encouraged to share their views and develop their listening skills so they can effectively communicate in a range of situations and to a range of audiences.
 They have the opportunity to work in groups of different sizes - pairs, small groups, larger groups as well as a whole class.

-As our pupils progress and develop their skills, they are able to take turns and participate more effectively and constructively in conversations and debates.
+As our pupils progress and develop their skills, they are able to take turns and participate more effectively and constructively in conversations, discussions and debates.
 At Millfields we focus on developing our pupils’ vocabulary; ranging from describing their immediate world and feelings to developing a broader, deeper and richer vocabulary to discuss abstract concepts and a wider range of topics, and enhancing their knowledge about language as a whole.
-Pupils regularly receive constructive feedback on their spoken language and listening.
-This not only improves their knowledge and skills but also establishes secure foundations for effective spoken language in their studies at Millfields, helping them to achieve in secondary education and beyond.

-We have developed a progressive range of spoken language opportunities that allow our pupils to focus on developing key skills.
-These start in EYFS with star of the week and culminate in year 6 with the Rotary Public Speaking Competition.
+There are a range of spoken language opportunities that allow our pupils to focus on developing key skills.
+These start in EYFS with star of the week and culminate in Year 6 with the Rotary Public Speaking Competition.
+All of our pupils participate in annual events that promote and celebrate Spoken Language.

 Spoken Word Leader - Mrs Rachel Smith